koenrane/KR-new-site/content/import/insights-from-modern-principles-of-economics.md

 How do people decide what to buy and where to work, what opportunities to take and where to build? _Microeconomics_ models decision-making by consumers and firms.
 Basic microeconomic models assume that people want to make money, and they're good at it—they are rational.
 Unsurprisingly, this isn't quite true, but the models let us easily think about what incentives people have in different situations.

+> [!info]
-(We can add corrections to the Econ 101 arguments later.
+> We can add corrections to the Econ 101 arguments later.
 I think this is better than throwing up your hands and saying "Econ doesn't have all the answers, people are too complicated!")

 The most important microeconomic frame I deeply internalized was **supply/demand curves**.

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/hRa5c5GaMNkNGtnXq/y0sgmz4s0g0az3kbflia)
 <br/>Figure: At a price of \$3, suppliers will produce 8 slices of pizza.

+Law of supply
-_Law of supply: Firms want to supply more pizza if you'll pay them more; the supply curve is increasing._
+: Firms want to supply more pizza if you'll pay them more; the supply curve is increasing.

+Law of demand
-_Law of demand: Consumers want to buy less pizza if you charge them more; the demand curve is decreasing._
+: Consumers want to buy less pizza if you charge them more; the demand curve is decreasing.

 (Not all markets follow these "laws.")